Case Study: Boston Partners

 Joe Wilson, Technical Delivery Manager at Wursta, was able to set up the Boston Partners team with a Google to Google for Nonprofits migration in 8 weeks, seamlessly transitioning the team onto their own instance.
 Because all aspects of Boston Partners’ IT infrastructure were managed by JSI, Wursta helped with not only data migration but domain ownership as well.

 Given the complexity that comes with being integrated into another business’s IT system, this process went very smoothly.
 It was explained to Jim and his team in a way that helped them understand not just what was happening, but why.
 Joe was generous with his time and his expertise in educating Boston Partners on any issues that could come out of the migration.
-Specifically, Joe advised the team on security issues and helped set up 2FA.
+Specifically, Joe advised the team on security issues and helped set up 2-Step Verification.
 Jim’s goal was for the Boston Partners team to be more self-sufficient with their management of the cloud and Wursta has helped them achieve that.

 “Annually, we recruit about 600 volunteer mentors – all of whom will need to be interviewed and trained online rather than in-person this year.
 In a typical year, we reach nearly 4,000 students in the Boston Public Schools, but given the increased need for mentor services right now, that number could certainly increase.
 G Suite will play a role in helping us achieve all of this – communicating with mentors, checking in with teachers about their students, and, of course, collaborating as a staff to keep these programs operating,” said Chris Cotrone, Director of Marketing at Boston Partners.